1712n/twitter-bot-challenge/README.md

 ## To start

-**Send your resume and a link to this challenge to [challenge-submission@blockshop.org](mailto:challenge-submission@blockshop.org).
+**Send your resume, Github username and a link to this challenge to [challenge-submission@blockshop.org](mailto:challenge-submission@blockshop.org).
 Then we'll add you to collaborators and share all necessary credentials.**

+## What's next?

+If you are ready with your branch - create a pull request and assign it to @sofiasedlova and @darknessest for review.
+As soon as we get a good enough solution from a candidate, we start the interviewing process.

 ### Github Secrets for Actions